 three.js ON GITHUB - WHERE THE MAGIC HAPPENS!

 Everything officially related to the three.js project is kept in one huge repository on Github.
-It is maintained by the original creator of three.js, @mrdoob (AKA Ricardo Cabello), along with an army of open-source aficionados.
+It’s maintained by the original creator of three.js, @mrdoob (AKA Ricardo Cabello), along with an army of open-source aficionados.

-There’s a lot to see here, and it may seem confusing at first.
-Luckily we only need to look inside a couple of folders for now, though.
-Go ahead and open the repo if you want to take a look now, or feel to skip ahead and come back later if you prefer.
+There’s a lot to see here, but we only need to look inside a couple of folders for now.
+Go ahead and open the repo if you want to take a look now, but feel free to skip ahead and come back to this chapter later if you’re eager to get started.

 The build/ Folder